uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/1-getting-started.md

 ### Uploading your SSH key to GitHub

 Now, we need to instruct GitHub to accept our SSH key.
-To do this, log into [GitHub](https://github.com/) and go to your Settings page (by clicking on the top-right account icon, and then selecting “Settings” in the drop-down menu).
+To do this, log into [GitHub](https://github.com/) and go to your Settings page (by clicking on the top-right account icon and selecting “Settings” in the drop-down menu).
 Then, click on “SSH and GPG keys” in the sidebar menu.

 ![The Settings Tab on GitHub](../assets/img/git-hub-settings-image.png)